American Powertrain TKO Shift Assembly Re-alignment Procedure.

 Barry’s truck already had a clutch pedal.
 These are fairly easy to find for Fords in a junk yard or any of the restoration catalogs.

 Next up mount the patented Hydramax master cylinder bracket on the fire wall.
 This requires a about four holes to be drilled.
 The bracket has a backing plate to prevent firewall flex.
 You may have to drill an additional hole higher up on the pedal to get the clutch rod ratio set correctly.
 We had to lengthen out the mounting point using a piece of flat stock to get the correct angle.
-American Powertrain will have this added in to the kit for F-100’s.
+American Powertrain will have this added in to the kit for F-100’s as soon as research & development approve the new component.

 Finished install is now ready for a new drive shaft.
 Do a few simple measurements on the included driveshaft measurement form then send it in to American Powertrain.
 In a couple of days your new driveshaft will show up, ready to install.